Nursing Diapers for Donuts

 CCSNA has been very active in participating in the fall fundraiser walk for the National Association of Mental Illness to show their support for those suffering from mental illness and to raise awareness.

 Students love to stop by the hospitality cart in the nursing office for a cup of tea or some goodies and many of these treats are provided by CCSNA.

 Each semester CCSNA provides a thank you lunch for the faculty and staff of the nursing department.

 The Carroll College Student Nurses’ Association is the college chapter for the state and national Student Nurses’ Association.

 CCSNA brings students together to help further the growth of nursing, providing opportunities for education, experience, service and fellowship.
 Attendance at state and national conventions allows students to have an active voice in the future of nursing.

-Zeta Upsilon Chapter was formed through the joint efforts of the nursing faculty at Carroll College and Montana State University School of Nursing to encourage and recognize superior scholarship and/or leadership achievement in nursing at either the undergraduate or graduate level in the state of Montana.
+The Zeta Upsilon Chapter of STTI was formed through the joint efforts of the nursing faculty at Carroll College and Montana State University School of Nursing to encourage and recognize superior scholarship and/or leadership achievement in nursing at either the undergraduate or graduate level in the state of Montana.
 The purposes of Sigma Theta Tau are to: 1) recognize superior achievement; 2) recognize the development of leadership qualities; 3) foster high professional standards; 4) encourage creative work; and 5) strengthen commitment to the goals and purposes of the nursing profession.